RLB2310/blog/content/_index.md

 - Efficiently managing dual operating systems on my personal desktop computer

-- Using Linux for schoolwork and solving the Microsoft problem
+- Using Linux for schoolwork and solving the 'Microsoft' problem